mayur-tolexo/drift/README.md

 # drift
-NSQ Consumer integration to drift your request smoothly.
+NSQ Producer/Consumer integration to drift your request smoothly.
 Add/Kill consumer over http request on any topic.
+Publish new request over http on any nsqd.
 [DOC](godoc.org/github.com/mayur-tolexo/drift)

 ### STEPS TO INSTALL drift